 How to change your address with Élections Québec during a poll or outside an election period?

-The Chief Electoral Officer of Quebec (Directeur général des élections du Québec – DGEQ) designates both a person and an institution, reporting directly to the National Assembly.
-The DGEQ plays an important role in Quebec politics as it oversees the holding of elections and referendums.
+If you are planning for a successful move, you must notify Election Quebec of your new address.
+It is crucial if you want to vote in your new district.
+Election Quebec reports directly to the National Assembly.
+It plays an important role in Quebec politics as it oversees the holding of elections and referendums.
 It also has for mission to ensure compliance with political financing rules, guarantee the full exercise of election rights, and promote the democratic values of Quebec.